humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 ## Expanded-tab formatting ##

-If you are editing music that contains spine splits (`*^`)  and merges (`*v`), then it is useful to click on the expand-tab icon in the main toolbar to straighten out the spines into columns before transferring to a spreadsheet.

-Starting with single tabs between every token:

-{% include image.html
-	file="before-expanding.png"
-	alt="Before expanding."
-	caption="Before expanding tabs."
-%}

-Click on the expand-tabs button circled in red.
-This will add extra tabs to ensure that spines remain in the same column throughout the data.
-Spine splits will be added in columns to the right of the primary spine column, and extra tabs are added when the split spines are not present.

-{% include image.html
-	file="after-expanding.png"
-	alt="After expanding."
-	caption="After expanding tabs."
-%}

-When you are finished editing in the spreadsheet and download the data back into VHV, it is advisable to click on the collapse tabs icon to remove the spacing tabs; otherwise, the files cannot be parsed properly with the original Humdrum Toolkit commands (but either tab style can be used with filters in VHV).
+When uploading data to a spreadsheet, it will first be run through the `tabber` filter to straighten out spines into columns.
+When the data is downloaded back to the text editor, the state of the current data in the text editor will be matched.
+If the text editor contains data with expanded tabs, the downloaded data will be left expanded.
+If the text editor contains data with compressed tabbing, the downloaded data will be run through the `tabber -r` filter to remove the alignment tabs before it is placed in the text editor.

 ## Freezing rows ##